 I decided to splurge and hire Frame a trip instead of the usual tripod to celebrate our 15 years together.
 We met with Rufus, our photographer, who was very professional and friendly.
 Our 1 hour photo session was very efficient because our photographer knew the location on the back of his hand and Bukchon Hanok Village on Sunday morning is very quiet.
 Recently in 2018 because of a large increase of tourists visiting the area, they have changed the hours of when people may visit from 9am to 5pm Monday to Saturday and Sundays is now closed to nonresidents.
 We were asked to be quiet at all times to respect the residents who lived there.

 How to get there

-If you want to get to Bukchon Hanok Village it is close to Samcheongdong street and located between the Gyeongbokgung Palace and Changdeokgung Palace.
-You can get to the Bukchon Hanok Village in Seoul by taking the subway to the Anguk Station (Seoul Subway Line 3).
+If you want to get to Bukchon Hanok Village, it is close to Samcheong-dong street and located between the Gyeongbokgung Palace and Changdeokgung Palace.
+Hop on the subway to Anguk Station (Seoul Subway Line 3).
 Take exit 3 and head to your right.
-After about 200 meters you will see large information signs that begin the Bukchon Village Walking Tour.
+After about 200 meters you will see a large information sign that begins the Bukchon Village Walking Tour.

+From Insadong we continue waking to Ikseon-dong.
 Ikseon-dong only recently started to become a trend as young artists and entrepreneurs began to open businesses like cafes, restaurants, and handicraft shops with unique concepts and designs.